nstanford5/ERC20/ERC20.md

   });
 ```

-Then the `Deployer` notifies the frontend that the contract is deployed. `getContract()` will return the contract value, it cannot be called until after the first `publish`
+Then the `Deployer` notifies the frontend that the contract is deployed.
+`getContract()` will return the contract value, it cannot be called until after the first `publish`
+//here add a break between content and code
 ###### index.rsh
 ```js
   D.interact.deployed(getContract());
 ```

+//here use semantic lines. basically means a break at every sentence.
 Now we can set the Views related to our token metadata.
-Remember, this information is already available, because we published it to the blockchain.
-But it is primarily acessible with some difficulty, Views make this as simple as defining a function to provide the information to the frontend.
+Remember, this information is already available, because we published it to the blockchain, but it is acessible with some difficulty. `View`s make this as simple as defining a function to provide the information to the frontend.

-Setting the token metadata to the Views, provides an easily accessible window into the consensus state.
+Setting the token metadata to the `View`s, provides an easily accessible window into the consensus state.

 ###### index.rsh
 ```js
   V.name.set(() => name);